Request a Consultation

 I. Risk Assessment and Underwriting

 Drones are now rapidly being used to survey properties, offering detailed imagery and data for better risk evaluation.
 This method allows insurers to assess difficult-to-reach areas without risking human inspectors, leading to more accurate underwriting and fairer policy pricing.
-They will allow insurance workers to inspect dangerous areas without physical risk, improving workplace safety.
+They enable insurance workers to inspect dangerous areas without physical risk, improving workplace safety.

 II.
 Cost Reduction

 Replacing manual inspections with drones, especially in hazardous or hard-to-reach locations, can greatly reduce costs.
-Deloitte estimates this could save the insurance industry nearly $7 billion annually.

 III.
 Claims Processing

 Post-disaster or accident, drones can quickly assess damage, providing insurers with rapid and comprehensive visual data.
 This speeds up claims processing, enabling faster payouts and better customer satisfaction.
-For example, Allstate uses drones to cut repair estimate times to just 4.5 days.

 IV.
 Fraud Detection